C-3sc0/pands-problem-sheet/README.md

 [^1]: As showed in Lesson: Topic 4 (Controlling the flow)
 [^2]: 2.Use Unicode glyph number: [StackOverflow](https://stackoverflow.com/questions/39935857/how-can-i-print-a-euro-%E2%82%AC-symbol-in-python)
 [^3]: is there a better way to mask a credit card number in python [StackOverflow](https://stackoverflow.com/questions/9730653/is-there-a-better-way-to-mask-a-credit-card-number-in-python) was used to understand better how to mask the first 6 digits of a Bank Account number.
-[^4]: gfact 50 python end parameter in print [geeksforgeeks](https://www.geeksforgeeks.org/gfact-50-python-end-parameter-in-print/) helps in understand better ho to use the 'end = " "' parameter.
-[^5]:python datatime [w3schools](https://www.w3schools.com/python/python_datetime.asp) helps in research and understand how to implement the datetime module.
-[^6]: isoweekday method of datetime class in python [geeksforgeeks](https://www.geeksforgeeks.org/isoweekday-method-of-datetime-class-in-python/)
 [^7]: Limit floats to two decimal point [Pythonhow](https://pythonhow.com/how/limit-floats-to-two-decimal-points/#:~:text=To%20limit%20a%20float%20to,resulting%20in%20the%20value%203.14)
 [^8]: [numpy](https://numpy.org/)
 [^9]: Matplotlib pyplot [W3schools](https://www.w3schools.com/python/matplotlib_pyplot.asp)